techwithani/chatgpt-clone/docs/deployment/cloudflare.md

 ## Cloudflare Zero Trust extra protection (optional)

-If you want to use LibreChat exclusively for yourself or your family and set up an additional layer of protection, you can utilize Cloudflare Zero Trust.
+If you want to use AnirudhGPT exclusively for yourself or your family and set up an additional layer of protection, you can utilize Cloudflare Zero Trust.
 Here's how:

 ### Setup Application Login: (optional)

-Setting up application login with Cloudflare Zero Trust adds extra security but is not recommended for most users because it requires authentication through Cloudflare Zero Trust before accessing LibreChat.
+Setting up application login with Cloudflare Zero Trust adds extra security but is not recommended for most users because it requires authentication through Cloudflare Zero Trust before accessing AnirudhGPT.

 - On the left side, click on **Access**, then **Applications**, and add a new application.
 - Select **Self-hosted**, provide an **Application name**, and set a **Session Duration**.
 - In the **Application domain** field, enter the same settings you configured in the Tunnels tab.
 Then, click **Next**.
-- Set the **Policy name** as "auth" and in the **Configure rules** section, you can define variables for granting access to LibreChat for specific users.
+- Set the **Policy name** as "auth" and in the **Configure rules** section, you can define variables for granting access to AnirudhGPT for specific users.
 Here are some examples:
    - **Emails**: You can add specific email addresses that are allowed to access it.
    - **Email ending in**: You can add email addresses that end with a custom domain (e.g., @myorganization.com).
    - **GitHub organization**: You can restrict access to a specific GitHub organization.